kenatiod/MUT/UMU Ref Synopsis Timeline.md

 This paper introduces Dynabench, an open-source platform for dynamic dataset creation and model benchmarking in natural language processing (NLP).
 Dynabench supports human-and-model-in-the-loop dataset creation, where annotators try to create examples that a target model will misclassify but that humans can correctly interpret.
 The authors argue that Dynabench addresses a critical need in the NLP community by creating more robust and informative benchmarks.
 The paper reports on four initial NLP tasks, highlighting the platform's promise and addressing potential objections to dynamic benchmarking as a new standard for the field.

+#### Mehrabi, N., Morstatter, F., Saxena, N., Lerman, K., & Galstyan, A. (2021).
+A survey on bias and fairness in machine learning.
+ACM Computing Surveys, 54(6), 1-35.
+Mehrabi et al. (2021) provide a comprehensive survey on bias and fairness in machine learning (ML), addressing the growing concern about algorithmic discrimination and its societal impacts.
+Here are the key points of their paper:

+1. Definitions and Taxonomy: The authors present a detailed taxonomy of different types of bias in ML, including historical, representation, measurement, aggregation, evaluation, and deployment biases.
+They also define various fairness criteria used in the field.

+2. Sources of Bias: The paper discusses how bias can be introduced at different stages of the ML pipeline, from data collection and preprocessing to model development and deployment.

+3. Fairness Metrics: The authors review various quantitative measures of fairness, such as demographic parity, equal opportunity, and individual fairness, explaining their strengths and limitations.

+4. Bias Mitigation Techniques: The survey covers a range of approaches for reducing bias in ML systems, categorized into pre-processing, in-processing, and post-processing methods.

+5. Applications: The paper examines bias and fairness issues in specific application domains, including criminal justice, finance, healthcare, and hiring.

+6. Challenges and Open Problems: The authors highlight ongoing challenges in the field, such as the tension between different fairness metrics and the difficulty of addressing intersectional bias.

+7. Interdisciplinary Perspectives: The survey emphasizes the importance of incorporating insights from fields like law, ethics, and social sciences to address bias and fairness in ML.

+8. Future Directions: The paper concludes by discussing emerging research directions, including causal approaches to fairness, fairness in online learning, and the need for more robust evaluation frameworks.

+Overall, Mehrabi et al. provide a thorough overview of the current state of research on bias and fairness in ML, offering a valuable resource for researchers and practitioners working to develop more equitable AI systems.

 #### Radford, A., et al. (2021).
 Learning transferable visual models from natural language supervision. arXiv.

 This paper presents CLIP (Contrastive Language-Image Pre-training), a method for learning transferable visual representations from natural language supervision.
 Key points: